Back to all posts

 When it comes to resource management, it’s key to have an accurate and reliable resource forecast available.
 Otherwise, you might find yourself in a position where your resources aren’t being used as effectively as they could be.
 For example, if one of your employees is in high demand, but this isn’t reflected in their diary, you might find that you're using them less than efficiently.

-In this case, it's also important to remember that all resources are not created equal.
+It's also important to remember that all people are not created equal.
 There may be certain people whose skills and talents are so valuable that you need to go out of your way to ensure that they're properly utilized.

 Resource management is essential for survival.